Dominic Smith Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.9 K/9, which ranks 24th in the league.
+- The pitching staff for the Rockies has a collective 7.4 K/9, the fifth-worst in MLB.

-- The Rockies have a 4.88 team ERA that ranks 19th among all league pitching staffs.
+- The Rockies have a 5.29 team ERA that ranks 24th among all MLB pitching staffs.

-- The Rockies rank 20th in baseball in home runs given up (nine total, 1.3 per game).
+- Rockies pitchers combine to allow 11 total home runs at a rate of 1.4 per game (to rank 22nd in the league).

-- The Rockies will send Urena (0-1) to the mound to make his second start of the season.
+- The Rockies will look to Gomber (0-1) in his second start of the season.

-- His most recent time out came in relief on Sunday when the right-hander tossed 2/3 innings against the San Diego Padres while allowing hits.
+- In his last time out on Sunday, the left-hander threw six innings against the San Diego Padres, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.